nareshmiriyala/ksqldb-streaming-etl/README.md

 docker-compose up -d
 ```

-Seed data should be inserted into workspace, lodgement,settlement and subscriber postgres databases.
+The seed data will be automatically inserted into the workspace, lodgement, settlement, and subscriber Postgres databases.

 ```shell
 docker ps
 ```

 The above command should provide the status of all docker containers.
-After few minutes docker containers should be up a running.
+After a few minutes, the Docker containers should be up and running.

 ## Start the Postgres source connectors